jlangch/venice/doc/readme/datatypes.md

   (offer! q 3)
   (poll! q))    ;; => 1

-;; asynchronus access with timeouts
+;; asynchronous access with timeouts
 ;;   offer!  returns false the value cannot be added to the tail of the ;;           queue within the given timeout time, otherwise adds the ;;           value to the tail of the queue and returns true